nowtryz/SubUnet/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+It is distributed under the MIT License.
 See `LICENSE.md` for more information.

 <!-- CONTACT -->